JayWood/the-seo-framework/readme.txt

 	* Term AJAX handler for the SEO bar, so when you add a new term you can already check its SEO state.
 	* Small notification in the Feed Settings when the feed is already converted into an excerpt.
 	* The blog page is now also shown within the Sitemap.
-	* TODO Front Page pagination robots index option.
-The Front page now only listens to this option.
+	* Front Page pagination robots noindex option.
 Default off.
 	* Front Page link relationship option.
 The Front page now only listens to this option.
 Default on.
 	* Color Deficiency options have been added to the character counters.
 Clicking on them will add extra information.
 	* The Color Deficiency options have been split into four options: Counter, Counter + Name, Name, Counter inversed.